DarkGeekMS/ApeX-Server/public/docs/source/index.md

 if validation fails logical error is returned, else a new post is added and return 'created'.

 ###Success Cases :
-1) return true to ensure that the post was added to the ApexCom successfully.
+1) return post id to ensure that the post was added to the ApexCom successfully.
 ###failure Cases:
 1) User is blocked from this ApexCom.
 2) ApexCom fullname (ApexCom_id) is not found.